- Digital art is a valid form of art and is considered real art.

 Digital Art Requires Real Art Knowledge

 One common misconception is that digital art takes out the work of real art.
 Real art, apparently, is only to be achieved without any assistance and after years of dedicated training and knowledge.
 Well, those people aren’t wrong.
-Real art does require some knowledge and practice but get this: so does digital art.
+Real art requires some knowledge and practice, but so does digital art.

-Like the traditional artist, having a strong foundation in anatomy and perspective is key.
+Like the traditional artist, having a strong foundation in art fundamentals is key.
 No tool makes or corrects the values of a piece.
-It is up to the artist to make these things happens.
+It is up to the artist to make these things happen.

-In that sense, you could consider a drawing software, stylus, or tablet like the instrument of an artist.
+In that sense, you could consider a drawing software, stylus, or tablet like an artist’s instrument.
 The instrument doesn’t create on its own.
 It’s up to the artist to wield his skill and knowledge and command the instrument to do as he wishes.

 The Only Difference Between Traditional Art And Digital Art

-Therefore, the only difference that can be said between traditional art and digital art is that one uses a computer and the other doesn’t.
+The only difference that can be said between traditional art and digital art is that one uses a computer, and the other doesn’t.
 The tablet is the paper, the stylus is the pencil, and the computer is the eye.

 It’s worth noting that many digital artists (if not all) began as traditional artists or were trained in traditional mediums.
 That’s why digital art has such an incredible variety in style, despite many pieces being created by the same software (Clip Studio Paint, for example).

-One person can create a stunning digital portrait, and another can create an explosive anime scene.
-What’s even more unique about digital art is that it allows for the blending of genres and other mediums.
+A unique thing about digital art is that it allows for blending genres and other mediums.

-Just as many people upload traditional art to be worked on in a software, others also incorporate photographs, text, and even music.
-CGI is a particular aspect of digital art that’s taking off in recent years and is subject to the same arguments as digital art.
+Just as many people upload traditional art to be worked on in the software, others also incorporate photographs, text, and even music.